The Early Years

 The Post Grad Years – Present

-After completing a Master of Science degree in Biology, I spent the next two years serving as a conservation focused AmeriCorps VISTA.
-My first year was as a Conservation Educator at an aquarium’s conservation institute and the second year as an Environmental Educator at a Land Trust.
-I now work for a conservation organization where we hire young adults to spend 3+ months doing conservation crew work.
-It is an awesome program!
 I have lived in multiple states and enjoy traveling to see as much nature as possible.
-I consider myself an environmental educator, physiologist, development biologist, and environmental biologist.
+I consider myself an environmental educator, physiologist, development biologist, environmental biologist, and writer.
 I will never stop trying to learn more and share this knowledge with the world.
+Some of my non-science or nature hobbies include writing, reading, fitness, and food.
 I look forward to building up this website and sharing my world with you!